psychdatascience/FDS-CourseOne/011_HW_WhileAndIf.md

 **4. Guessing Game:**

 a) The program should produce a random answer between 1 and 10).
-    - use `import random`
+    - use `import random` (we only have to do this once, at the top of the program)
     - then `answer = random.randint()` to get the random answer
 b) Ask the user to guess the number.
 c) Provide hints like "Too High" or "Too Low" based on the user's guess.
-d) The user should have a maximum of 5 attempts.
+d) The user should have some maximum number of attempts.
-e) After 5 incorrect attempts or if the user guesses correctly, reveal the correct number.
+e) After the maximum number of incorrect attempts or if the user guesses correctly, reveal the correct number.

 ---